erzaf/instapot/README.md

 - **Make sure you have verified sock puppets account, and also make sure the 2FA is disabled on that accounts.**

 ### Chrome Driver
 Make sure your chromedrive.exe has same version with your current Chrome browser (you can check and download it from: [https://chromedriver.chromium.org/](https://chromedriver.chromium.org/)).
-And place the **.exe** file inside the **/engine** directory.
+And place the **.exe** file inside the **instapot** directory.

 # Installation